Enumerated Classes with Associated Data in Kotlin

 Conclusion

-In this post we saw how powerful and versatile Kotlin enumerations are, a good guide that will allow you to perform the most common operations with Kotlin enumerations; know basic concepts and initialize constants through constructors, use methods and interfaces, embed enumerations, traverse them as if they were a list or an array, place companion objects, and many other operations.
+In this post, we saw how powerful and versatile enumerations are in Kotlin, providing a good guide that will allow you to perform the most common operations with enumerations in Kotlin; knowing basic concepts and initializing constants through constructors, using methods and interfaces, embedding enumerations, traversing them as if they were a list or an array, using companion objects, and many other operations.